 - not be kept longer than necessary

 Personal data is any data which, on its own or referenced against other data held by the organisation, can be used to identify a living individual.
 It now also includes biometric data and IP addresses.

-This includes all the obvious details the council might hold about you like name, address, Council Tax reference number, rent payment records, etc. It might also include expressions of opinion about you and the council's intentions towards you.
-Some data can be personal even if it refers to more than one individual, like joint tenancies, Council Tax assessment records, etc.
+This includes all the obvious details the council might hold about you like name, address, Council Tax reference number or rent payment records.
+It might also include expressions of opinion about you and the council's intentions towards you.
+Some data can be personal even if it refers to more than one individual, like joint tenancies or Council Tax assessment records.

 The Act recognises that some types of personal data are more sensitive than others.
-There are extra rules for processing data about your ethnic origin, religious beliefs, trade union membership, party political opinions, sexuality, health, biometric and genetic data and involvement in court proceedings, etc.
+There are extra rules for processing data about your ethnic origin, religious beliefs, trade union membership, party political opinions, sexuality, health, biometric and genetic data and involvement in court proceedings.

 Processing personal data includes collecting, storing, accessing, changing and destroying any information about you.
 The amount of personal data we have about you and how we process it depends on which council services you use.